muni-town/open-source-explained-pages-backup/01K86QRM97RQ1J7FB4AKKRHD8S.md

 > 1.  intellectual property, esp computer source code, that is not made available to the general public by its creators.
 >

-In other words, closed-source products belong strictly to the people who made them, whereas open-source products exemplify various forms of collective ownership.
+In other words the inner workings of closed-source products are completely opaque and belong strictly to the people who made them, whereas open-source products are fully inspectable and collectively owned.